Watch our intstagram reel with Emma showing these fabulous double-sided scarves here.

 These large vintage scarves are hand embroidered using the traditional Kantha stitch method.
-See next tab to find out just how intricate and brilliant Kantha stitching is.
+See the Kantha tab to find out more about this ancient traditional technique.

 Different coloured embroidery threads are also use to create a unique layered pattern effect.